scummvm/scummvm/doc/docportal/other_platforms/android.rst

 Transferring game files
 ========================================

-Transfer all the required game data files to your device, into a folder accessible by the ScummVM app.

 ScummVM has built-in Cloud functionality, which lets you connect your Google Drive, OneDrive, Box or Dropbox account.
 For more information, see the :doc:`../use_scummvm/connect_cloud` page.
 ScummVM also has the ability to run a local web server.
 For more information, see the :doc:`../use_scummvm/LAN` page.

 There are a few other options to transfer the game files: